IBM/node-red-dsx-workflow/README.md

 ## 5. Create the notebook

-Use the menu on the left to select `My Projects` and then `Default Project`.
+Use the menu on the top to select `Projects` and then `Default Project`.
 Click on `Add notebooks` (upper right) to create a notebook.

 * Select the `From URL` tab.